RomainCtl/RecoFinement/docs/developers/installation.md

     You will find more information on their respective pages.

-    Anyway, you can use __Recofinement__ without these features, users will simply not be able to receive email, and will not be able to link their account to the services mentioned.
+    Anyway, you can use __Recofinement__ without these features, users will simply not be able to receive email nor to link their account to the services mentioned.

 ### Engine

-As before, just copy the .env.default file:
+First, just copy the .env.default file:
 ```
 cd services/reco_engine
 cp .env.default .env